Serge78rus/hello-world/README.md

 # hello-world
-study github

-and testing it functional
+Study github and testing its functional